 How popular is the baby name City in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to City and check out all the blog posts that mention the name City.
+Plus, check out all the blog posts that mention the name City.

 I’m fascinated by personal names that, out of context, don’t appear to be names at all.
 Especially when said names are created from everyday nouns and proper nouns — places, foods, animals, objects, brands, ideas, events, institutions, organizations, qualities, phenomena, and so forth.

 My fascination kicked into high gear after I wrote about noun-names earlier this year.
 Ever since, I’ve kept my eyes peeled for noun-names.

 So far, I’ve collected hundreds.
 But it’s going to take me a while to blog about all of them.
 In the meanwhile, I thought I’d list some of the strangest ones I’ve already talked about:

 - Soccer City

 - Wilmot Proviso